Last Updated Oct 26, 2021

-Are you curious about doing your own website SEO audit but a bit confused about all the tools available?
+Are you curious about doing your own website SEO audit but feeling a bit overwhelmed by all the tools available?

-Are you familiar with Google Search Console… the free resource for webmasters, provided by Google?
+Are you aware of Google Search Console… the free resource for webmasters, provided by Google?
 (Formerly known as Google Webmaster Tools)

-Want to learn more about using Google Search Console as a primary free SEO audit tool?
+Want to learn more about using Google Search Console (GSC) as a primary free SEO audit tool?

 Note for photographers and other visual artists: this post uses my live photography website as the example site for SEO audit review.
 This SEO audit is applicable to all websites, but I’ve included some topics and tips that are of specific interest for photography websites and other image-centric websites.

 I also include a few affiliate links below for SEO PowerSuite software, which I personally do use and recommend.
-I may earn a small commission, at no additional cost to buyers, for purchases made via these links.
+I may earn a referral commission, at no additional cost to buyers, for purchases made via these links.